Enteee/duckpond.ch/_drafts/reMarkable.md

 [reMarkable] is an electronic ink tablet designed for writing.
 E Ink writing tablets promise excellent writing experience and a long battery lifetime.
 Which should make them a good replacement for paper.
-There are a a few competitors on that market.
+There are a few competitors on that market.
 For example the [Ratta SuperNote](https://goodereader.com/blog/product/supernote-a5-digital-note), heavily featured on [goodereader][goodereader][^1].

 My main use-cases for the tablet are to-do lists, meeting notes, mind maps, ui mock-ups and ugly sketches.
 I bought an e ink tablet because I was fed up with manually digitalizing paper.
-I finally chose the [reMarkable] because all of the developers [seem to be european cats](https://github.com/orgs/reMarkable/people) and the ecosystem [is hackable to at least some degree](https://github.com/reHackable/awesome-reMarkable).
+I finally chose the [reMarkable] because all the developers [seem to be european cats](https://github.com/orgs/reMarkable/people) and the ecosystem [is hackable to at least some degree](https://github.com/reHackable/awesome-reMarkable).